 The Amazon Fire TV family is perhaps the biggest rival to Roku in the media streaming devices race.
 The Amazon Fire TV Stick is the cheapest of the line at $39.99 and it comes with an Alexa voice remote.
 It allows you to search for shows, movies, actors and more with voice commands.
 In addition, you can watch live feeds from your security cameras, or control smart home devices with the remote as well.

 Like the Roku OS, the Amazon Fire TV operating system has access to thousands of streaming channels.
 However, the Fire TV OS doesn’t have quite the amount of channel and streaming services options that Roku has.
-In fact, if you are looking for Disney Plus or Apple TV Plus support, Amazon’s Fire TV devices have not yet announced support for those upcoming streaming services.

 4. Google Chromecast